Siren (video game): Development and release

+The game was developed by Project Siren, a team within Sony Computer Entertainment Japan consisting of employees that had worked on the original Silent Hill.
 Rather than employ traditional facial animation methods with polygonal transformation, images of real human faces were captured from eight different angles and superimposed onto the character models, an effect similar to projecting film onto the blank face of a mannequin.

 The game was re-released for the PlayStation 3 on the PlayStation Store.
 In June 2016 the game received a digital release for the PlayStation 4 in NA and PAL regions as an emulated and upscaled version of the PlayStation 2 original with added Trophy support.